-Malware, phishing, DDOS and man in the middle attacks are just some of the methods hackers use and each plays on different weaknesses to infiltrate an organisation be it (commonly) via human error or network or app vulnerabilities.
+Malware, phishing, DDOS and man-in-the-middle attacks are just some of the methods hackers use and each plays on different weaknesses to infiltrate an organisation be it (commonly) via human error or network or app vulnerabilities.

 Knowing where to start can be confusing given the many competing priorities.
-The challenge is even harder if you don’t have full time security specialists on the team.
+The challenge is even harder if you don’t have full-time security specialists on the team.
 Whatever your size or sophistication, you’ll need a cyber security strategy to ensure you are managing your risks.
-But its critical that your strategy meets the needs and objectives of your business.
+But it’s critical that your strategy meets the needs and objectives of your business.
 Security needs to be an enabler not a ‘business prevention’ function.

 Although 96% of the FTSE 350 companies surveyed have a cyber security strategy in place, one third of those companies admitted that their strategy was not aligned to their business objectives.

 Aligning your cyber security strategy to organisational objectives is fundamental to its success (as well as to the success of your business), but what does it actually mean?